captbaritone/eel-wasm/README.md

 # Playground

-In order to try out the compiler before it’s been integrated into Butterchurn, this repository includes a “playground” website (`packages/playground`) where you can write EEL code in your browser and see/run the compiled Wasm output by the compiler.
+To try out the compiler during development, this repository includes a “playground” website (`packages/playground`) where you can write EEL code in your browser and see/run the compiled Wasm output by the compiler.
 You can play with it here: https://eel.capt.dev/

 # Usage